webgravel/ext-bouncy/README.markdown

 The exact request that was received will be written to `stream` and future incoming data will be piped to and from it.

+To send data to a different url path on the destination stream, you can specify `opts.path`.

 You can specify header fields to insert into the request with `opts.headers`.

 By default, `"x-forwarded-for"`, `"x-forwarded-port"`, and `"x-forwarded-proto"`